MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/base-policy.md

 Selecting the `+ Advanced Options` button will reveal the advanced policy rule options panel.
 This grouping of rules contains additional policy rule options which are less common to a majority of users.

-Lastly, *Audit Mode* is enabled by default for all of the templates.
-We recommend leaving the Audit Mode policy rule option enabled until users have sufficiently understood how the policy and signing rules will affect their case.
+Lastly, **Audit Mode** is enabled by default for all of the templates.
+We recommend leaving the Audit Mode policy rule option enabled until users have sufficiently understood how the policy and signing rules will affect their scenario.
 Disabling Audit Mode will result in the policy running in enforced mode after the policy is deployed.
 For more information on deploying WDAC policies see [Deploying WDAC Policies](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).

 ## 4. Creating policy signing rules ##

 The Signing Rules List on the left-hand side of the page document the pre-set signing rules of the template as well as the exceptions.

-*Creating Custom Signing Rules*
+#### Creating Custom Signing Rules ####

 Selecting the `+ Custom Rules` button will open the Custom Rules panel.
 Four types of custom rules conditions can be defined.